lucasguesserts/dynamic-programming/doc/on_the_way_home.md

 ### Output

-- `n`: number of unique ways you can reach home
+- `n`: number of unique paths from the origin to the destination

 ## Definitions